CabMasterPro User Guide

 Click to view Wall Properties

-You can then format the cutout by using the right click menu to move, chamfer, fillet or remove corners of the rectangle if desired.
+Format the cutout using one of the right click menu to move, chamfer, fillet or remove corners, as required.

 Wall Tool and Hole in Wall

-The above tutorials provide the most efficient and versatile way of creating a hole in a wall, however, an alternate way is discussed in this tutorial by using the Wall command and property sheet.
+An alternate way to create a hole in a wall is by using the Wall Tool command and property sheet.

 To place the corners and end-points precisely, you need Snap to Handle and Snap To Grid turned ON - see Grids and Snap Tutorial.

-• Click the Wall command again.
-You will get a message asking you if you want to "...start a new Wall?" - Click Yes.
+• Click Yes to the message asking you if you want to "...start a new Wall?"

 Example: First Wall